 Non-intoxicating CBD products refer to hemp-derived products with less than 0.3% THC.
 These include hemp-derived CBD oils, hemp-derived CBD capsules, hemp-derived CBD e-liquids, and so on and so forth.

 Hemp-derived CBD products are very easy to find.
-You can find them online, in pharmacies, in vape and tobacco shops, and your local gas station (gas station CBD is generally quite shit, so probably best to avoid).
+You can find them at online CBD stores, in pharmacies, in vape and tobacco shops, and your local gas station (gas station CBD is generally low quality, so probably best to avoid).

 Buying online is the easiest and most convenient option, to be honest.
 There are, however, things you should definitely look out for: